nghia71/nghia71.github.io/README.md

 - **September 8: Admission Announcement** - preliminary program calendar, level groups, and teams
 - September 9-13: *Questions, Requests, Comments from parents and students for the club before the Opening*
 - **September 15: Kick-off online ceremony.** Final Club Program Calendar, Level Groups, and  Teams

-**Communications**

-*Mailing list*: You have probably receive an email from our newly created Google Group MCC 2024-2025: https://groups.google.com/g/mcc-2024-2025 This is to be used for email when we need to send email to everyone.
-Please accept the invitation.

-*Direct chat with teacher*: To reach me directly and have a chat, use this Discord: https://discord.gg/skrNy7qF.
-Please note that you have to use your name or you student name so that I can know who are talking to me or who am I talking to.

 &nbsp;